Basharul2002/AIUB-Offered-Courses/README.md

 ## Installation
 To install the application, navigate to the 'Releases' section and download the latest version.

-## Contributing
-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.

 ## License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the GPL-3.0 license.
+See [`LICENSE`](https://github.com/Basharul2002/AIUB-Course-Suggestion-System?tab=GPL-3.0-1-ov-file) for more information.

 ## Contact
 Basharul Alam Mazu- [basharulalam6@gmail.com](basharulalam6@gmail.com)